ZNielsen/ZNielsen.github.io/about.md

 permalink: /about/
 ---

-I'm a software engineer currently working for [Tektronix](https://www.tek.com/).
+I'm a software engineer working in Portland Oregon.

 I have [a github](https://github.com/ZNielsen) where I do some things that are of interest to me.